Frequently Asked Questions

 Designing surface mount footprints

 It is assumed that the required device will be a DIL or quad footprint, most likely for a gull-wing device, though many of the comments are equally applicable to other device types.
 Dimensions are discussed in thousandths of an inch (approx 0.025 mm).
-If the typical copper foil is used, its thickness is just under 1 thousandth of an inch, so allowing for the slight over etching always required, it is reasonable to assume that one thou of copper will be lost during etching.
+If the typical copper foil is used, its thickness is just under 1 thousandth of an inch, so allowing for the slight over etching always required, it is reasonable to assume that one thou of copper will be lost from each edge during etching.
 Unfortunately chemical reactions generally don't care which way is down, so the same amount is lost from each exposed copper edge, therefore all finished tracks, pads, text, etc. are approximately 2 thou smaller than designed, having lost one thou from each edge.
+Some manufacturers compensate for this, but it is wise to assume the worst case.

 To design the footprint, set the working grid to be the same as the pitch between the device pads.
 Now take two dimensions.
 The first is the maximum overall package width including device pins of maximum permitted length.
 The second is the nominal package width excluding pins.
 Call these A and B respectively.
 Calculate ½(A+B+1) - this is the required pad spacing.
 Calculate ½(A-B) +1 - this is the required pad length.
 Take the maximum pin width from the manufacturer’s data sheet, and add 2 thou.
 This is the absolute minimum pad width.
 Ideally you should also add half the maximum pin misalignment as well, if design clearances allow.
 Create and name an appropriate pad style using these figures.